 What is Overcapitalization?

-Overcapitalization is a situation faced by the company where it has raised a lot of capital but it doesn’t have sufficient revenue-generating assets to justify such a large amount of funds raised by it and therefore the required return burden of such capital is way higher than the profits generated by the company, causing a drain on the amount of retained earnings and company’s long term existence.
+Overcapitalization is a situation faced by a company where it has raised a lot of capital but doesn’t have sufficient revenue-generating assets to justify such a large amount of funds raised by it and therefore the required return burden of such capital is way higher than the profits generated by the company, causing a drain on the amount of retained earnings and company’s long term existence.

 Initial Expectation of the company is of greater profits and therefore it raises a higher amount of debt capital, however, these expectations are either misplaced or the execution of the company is lacking, leading to lower than expected profits and thereby causing excessive interest burden and overcapitalization.

 The company uses retained earnings to invest in growth prospects and if the amount of retained earnings is facing a setback due to excessive interest burden because of overcapitalization, the company will not able to come out of the low profitability situation until and unless it reduces its debt.